-BIOLOGY 110 - 3 Units Ecology and Field Biology
+Ecology and Field Biology

-This course is a survey course that integrates lectures, laboratory experiences and field trips to emphasize the natural environment and ecological processes of Southern California.
+This course is a survey course that integrates lectures, laboratory experiences and field trips to emphasize the natural environment, ecological processes of Southern California, and the roles that humans assume as they change the environment and ecology of the areas from which resources are taken.
 This course is recommended to meet the laboratory requirement for an associate in arts degree.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU; UC.